-In the summer and fall of 2011, the third floor terrace outside the cityside meeting rooms was renovated into a fully programmable combination intensive and extensive vegetated roof.
-May 2012 marked the opening of the South Terrace Green Roof.
-The South Terrace Green Roof features a mix of noninvasive adaptive Sedum species and a "meadow" filled with native perennials, separated by a walking path and a plaza for outdoor receptions.
+In the summer and fall of 2011, the third floor terrace outside of the cityside meeting rooms was renovated.
+May 2012 marked the opening of the South Terrace Green Roof; a fully programmable vegetated roof.
+The South Terrace Green Roof features a mix of noninvasive adapted Sedum species and a "meadow" filled with native perennials, separated by a walking path and a plaza for outdoor receptions.
 The roof plantings provide a connection to nature for visitors on the southern side of the building.
-In 2014, 50 events were held on or adjacent to the green The South Terrace Green Roof is pictured on the cover of this Report.
+In 2015, 34 events were held on or adjacent to the green roof.

 The green roof functions as a stormwater runoff control device, lessening the DLCC's contribution to Pittsburgh's combined sewer overflow (CSO) events.
-Studies by the Penn State Center for Green Roof Research have shown that green roofs in the Pennsylvania climate retain approximately 50% of rainfall on average, reaching up to 100% in the summer2.
-Through natural root intake processes, evaporation, and transpiration, plants also remove pollutants from the air and water.
-Based on research gathered by the US EPA, it is estimated that the South Terrace Green Roof will remove almost 680 pounds of particulate matter from the air annually, which is approximately equivalent to the annual emissions of 255 passenger vehicles3.
+Studies by the Penn State Center for Green Roof Research have shown that green roofs in the Pennsylvania climate retain approximately 50% of rainfall on average, reaching up to 100% in the summer.5 Through natural root intake processes, evaporation and transpiration, plants also remove pollutants from the air and water.
+Based on research gathered by the US EPA, it is estimated that the South Terrace Green Roof will remove almost 680 lbs. of particulate matter from the air annually, which is approximately equivalent to the annual emissions of 255 passenger vehicles.6